HIV/AIDS and Adolescent Health Advocate

 Required Language Skills

-Trainees must demonstrate at least an Intermediate-Mid level oral proficiency in Sesotho language after 11 weeks of language training.
+Trainees must demonstrate at least an Intermediate-Low level oral proficiency in Sesotho language after 11 weeks of language training.

 Lesotho has distinct seasons with hot summers and cold winters.
-It is below freezing in winter and often snows heavily in the mountains, and therefore it is essential to bring warm clothing (layering is suggested) and bedding.
+Winter is below freezing and it often snows heavily in the mountains, and therefore it is essential to bring warm clothing (layering is suggested) The host organizations will provide a propane heater for your use whilst Peace Corps will provide heating allowance during the winter (Apr-Sep).

 Many of the Volunteers’ counterparts, neighbors, and students could be affected by HIV.
 Some are HIV-positive, while others may be orphaned and/or caring for family members living with HIV.
 To help manage a social and work environment where support is needed by those affected by HIV, Peace Corps trains Volunteers on healthy and appropriate coping mechanisms and expects Volunteers to be positive role models for those with whom they work and live.

-Learn more about the Volunteer experience in Lesotho: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Lesotho: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.

 Does this sound like the position for you?